juliagith/neurene_vc/README.md

-# Use  this for Neurene in Venture Campus
+# Neurene in Venture Campus

+This repo contains the code for the webpage version of Neurene -  an application for companies to improve employees mental health and stress resistance through education and organized break management.